basilevh/gcd/README.md

 ## Inference (Gradio)

 This section is for casually running our model on custom videos.
-For thorough quantitative evaluation on Kubric-4D or ParallelDomain-4D, or any command line inference outside of those two datasets that still saves results and visualizations to your disk, please see the *Evaluation* section below.
+For thorough quantitative evaluation on Kubric-4D or ParallelDomain-4D, or any command line inference outside of those two datasets that saves results and visualizations to your disk, please see the *Evaluation* section below instead.

 For a **Kubric-4D** model, run:
 ```